 How much shall I sell my old phone for?

-What is the best way to sell your phone?
+Where is the best place to sell your phone?

 This is up to you.
 Using one of the phone recycling companies is certainly the easiest.
 They only care about the phone, so you don’t need to worry about sending the charger or anything else it came with.
 The major companies offer free postage, and musicMagpie can send a courier to your house to collect.
 If the company doesn’t agree with the condition of your phone and offer you a lower price, you can always decline and they return it free of charge.